 The Group has two reportable segments, as described below, which are the Group's strategic business units.
 The strategic business units offer different products and services, and are managed separately because they require different technology and marketing strategies.
-For each of the strategic business units, the Group's Chief Executive Officer (the chief operating decision maker) reviews internal management reports at least on a quarterly basis.
+For each of the strategic business units, the Chief Operating Decision Maker ("CODM") (i.e. the Group's Chief Executive Officer) reviews internal management reports at least on a quarterly basis.
 The following summary describes the operations in each of the Group's reportable segments: